kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 }

 type VirtualMachineInterfaceRequest struct {
-	// AddInterfaceOptions when set indicates an interface should be added.
+    // AddInterfaceOptions when set indicates a network interface should be added.
-	AddInterfaceOptions *AddInterfaceOptions `json:"addInterfaceOptions,omitempty" optional:"true"`
+    // The details within this field specify how to add the interface AddInterfaceOptions *AddInterfaceOptions `json:"addInterfaceOptions,omitempty" optional:"true"`

-	// RemoveInterfaceOptions when set indicates an interface should be removed.
+    // RemoveInterfaceOptions when set indicates a network interface should be removed.
-	RemoveInterfaceOptions *RemoveInterfaceOptions `json:"removeInterfaceOptions,omitempty" optional:"true"`
+    // The details within this field specify how to remove the interface RemoveInterfaceOptions *RemoveInterfaceOptions `json:"removeInterfaceOptions,omitempty" optional:"true"` }
-}

 // AddInterfaceOptions is provided when dynamically hot plugging a network interface type AddInterfaceOptions struct {
-	// NetworkName indicates the name of the multus network - i.e. the network-attachment-definition name NetworkName string `json:"networkName"`
+    // NetworkAttachmentDefinitionName references a NetworkAttachmentDefinition CRD object.
+Format:
+    // <networkAttachmentDefinitionName>, <namespace>/<networkAttachmentDefinitionName>.
+If namespace is not
+    // specified, VMI namespace is assumed.
+    NetworkAttachmentDefinitionName string `json:"networkAttachmentDefinitionName"`

-	// InterfaceName indicates the name of the network / interface in the KubeVirt VMI spec InterfaceName string `json:"interfaceName"`
+    // Name indicates the logical name of the interface.
+    Name string `json:"name"`
 }

 // RemoveInterfaceOptions is provided when dynamically hot unplugging a network interface type RemoveInterfaceOptions struct {
-	// NetworkName indicates the name of the multus network - i.e. the network-attachment-definition name NetworkName string `json:"networkName"`

-	// InterfaceName indicates the name of the network / interface in the KubeVirt VMI spec InterfaceName string `json:"interfaceName"`
+    // Name indicates the logical name of the interface.
+    Name string `json:"name"`
 }
 ```